fg-inet/omnet_htb/README.md

 ### The XML File Configuration
 There are a few special requirements that the XML file needs to fulfil:
-- The order of the classes in the XML file matters!!!
+- The order of the classes in the XML file matters
 - The first class to be specified needs to be the root
 - If you are configuring the inner classes, they need to directly follow the root
 - The leafs need to be specified at the end of the XML.
 The leafs need to be sorted in ascending order based on the configured queueNum, i.e. lowest queueNum first.